One of the most frequent questions I hear about the Azores is how to explore the island/s and what is the most efficient way to do so.

 Staying in Horta is sure to be a good time.
 It has a great marina area surrounding by shops and restaurants throughout.

-With all that said, I hope this guide is a good starting point for you when researching what you need to know about driving in the Azores.
 If you have any questions or comments write them in below!
 Feel free to check out some other Azores itineraries and guides up on the site.